 Santa Claus for real?
 There was a St. Nicholas.
-Unfortunately, we have little sure knowledge about him.
+Unfortunately, we have little certain knowledge of him.
 According to legend, in the fourth century, in the town of Patara, in the Asian province of Lycia, a childless couple prayed for a son.
 Their prayers were heard and they named him Nicholas.
 Even as a baby, he showed marks of holiness.

 Later he sailed to Palestine to tour the places where Christ had walked.
 On the way, says the story, Satan raised a great storm, hoping to destroy the ship.
 Desperate, the sailors cried to Nicholas to pray for them.
 He did, and the sea immediately became calm.
 Shortly afterward, one of the sailors slipped while climbing the mast and fell to the deck where he lay dead.
 In answer to Nicholas' prayers, God restored the seaman to life.